MMIV-ML/ELMED219-2025/Project/README.md

    * Future research directions

 ### Innovation track
-The Innovation Track takes a hands-on approach by developing a working Proof of Concept (PoC).
-You'll create a practical solution while experiencing how AI can accelerate healthcare innovation.
+The innovation track will be a hands-on effort to create a prototype proof of concept (PoC).
+You will make a working product while experiencing the unique value of AI in accelerating healthcare innovation.

 Key elements:

 * Development of a working prototype